raydelvecchio/vdb-benchmark/README.md

 Bulk of benchmarks written by [Salvatore Del Vecchio](https://github.com/saldelv).
 Initiated by [me](https://github.com/raydelvecchio).
 If you'd like to continue benchmarking or develop new ones, contact me [here](mailto:ray@cerebralvalley.ai).

-# Benchmarks
+# Methodology
-All benchmarks are based on the [original vlite tests](https://github.com/sdan/vlite/blob/master/tests/bench.py), and are definitely not scientifically rigorous. **The goal here is to simulate what a typical user would do when spinning up a RAG app for local, project, or small production use.**
+All benchmarks are based on the [original vlite tests](https://github.com/sdan/vlite/blob/master/tests/bench.py), and are definitely not scientifically rigorous. **The goal here is to simulate what a typical user would do when spinning up a RAG app for local, project, or small production use.** All the below results are from 100 averaged iterations on a 16GB M2 Macbook Pro *not* plugged into power.
+Pinecone and Weaviate running *remotely* as they would be when starting a new project.
+Chunking and chopping is normalized across all tests (same function used for all tests).
+The same embedding model
+(all-MiniLM-L6-v2) used across all tests as well (except chroma, where default embedding function used, but this is actually still all-MiniLM-L6-v2 on the backend per [this](https://docs.trychroma.com/embeddings)).
+All tests are designed to be the fastest possible methods for ingestion and retrieval in each given database.
+If they aren't, please let me know!

+Tests:
 * Memorize One: time to ingest one constant entry into the database
 * Memorize Many: time to ingest many texts from a corpus into the database
 * Remember One: given a query, time to retrieve the top result when there is only *one* entry in the database
 * Remember Many: given a query, time to retrieve the top results when there is an entire corpus of entries in the database

 # Results
-All the below results are from 100 averaged iterations on a 16GB M2 Macbook Pro *not* plugged into power.
-Pinecone and Weaviate running *remotely* as they would be when starting a new project.
-Chunking and chopping is normalized across all tests (same function used for all tests).
-The same embedding model
-(all-MiniLM-L6-v2) used across all tests as well (except chroma, where default embedding function used, but this is actually still all-MiniLM-L6-v2 on the backend per [this](https://docs.trychroma.com/embeddings)).
 ![Memorize One](./results/benchmark_1_Memorize%20One.png)
 ![Memorize Many](./results/benchmark_3_Memorize%20Many.png)
 ![Remember One](./results/benchmark_2_Remember%20One.png)